vuvk/retard_sound_system/README.md

 About
 -----
-RetardSoundSystem is a simple sound system that wraps the standard Java Sound API.
+RetardSoundSystem (RSS) is a simple sound system that wraps the standard Java Sound API.

 Feature
 -----